hiatus770/esuslang/README.md

-# When the shity esolang is sus
+# When the garbage esolang is sus
 Its just a glorified define statement for python

 # Usage